Sania Mirza career statistics: Career earnings

-SanTina Streaks
+SanTina streaks

 14-match win streak 2015

 Sania Mirza and Martina Hingis joined forces during March 2015.
 They saw immediate success winning first three tournaments together.
+Following her victory at Charleston Open, Mirza claimed the world No 1 spot.

 41-match win streak 2015–2016

 Sania Mirza and Martina Hingis were chasing the longest winning streak since 1990 at 44 match wins set by Jana Novotná and Helena Suková but fell 3 matches short.